louismullie/temp-data/markdown_final/1ef9edfe-fe7d-ae27-9b57-c891cfaafcee.md

 ---

-For a 14-year-old with extrahepatic portal vein obstruction and large esophageal varices, **primary prophylaxis with nonselective beta-blockers (NSBB) or endoscopic variceal ligation (EVL) is indicated** to prevent first variceal bleeding [^notfound] [^notfound].
-NSBB is preferred if tolerated, with EVL for those who cannot take or do not respond to beta-blockers [^ba446761] [^notfound].
+For a 14-year-old with extrahepatic portal vein obstruction and large esophageal varices, **primary prophylaxis with nonselective beta-blockers (NSBB) or endoscopic variceal ligation (EVL) is indicated** to prevent first variceal bleeding [^notfound].
+NSBB is preferred if tolerated, with EVL for those who cannot take or do not respond to beta-blockers [^ba446761].
 Meso-Rex bypass should be considered if anatomy is favorable and expertise is available, as it restores physiologic portal flow and reduces long-term complications [^4aab782e] [^f6481a2e].
 TIPS is not first-line in children and is reserved for refractory cases or when surgery is not feasible [^0bfe3d25].
 Lifelong surveillance for variceal recurrence and complications is essential [^6a175efe].

 ---